Quasimaps to zero-dimensional $A_{\infty}$-quiver varieties: Vertex functions of -Quiver Varieties and 3d Mirror Symmetry

 acts on $X$, where $\bA$ preserves the symplectic form and $\mathbb{C}^\times_\hbar$ scales it with character $\hbar$.

 A $\bT$-fixed point on $X$ is naturally indexed by the set of $(\mathsf{w}_0+ \ldots + \mathsf{w}_{n-1})$-tuples of $n$-colored partitions, such that the total number of boxes of color $i$ is $\mathsf{v}_i$.
-Each partition corresponds to a framing dimension, and we think of these as being based at the vertex corresponding to the framing, see Figure \ref{yng3} below.
+This is because our choice of stability implies that the images of the framings generate the vector space $\bigoplus_{i=0}^{n-1} V_{i}$ under the action of the arrows of the doubled $A_n$ quiver.
+The moment map condition implies that the subspace generated by one particular framing dimension takes the shape of a Young diagram, and the boxes in a partition correspond to linearly independent directions.
+We think of these partitions as being based at the vertex corresponding to the framing, see Figure \ref{yng3} below.
+With this understood, the boxes are ``colored" by the vector space that they lie over, see \cite{neg} Section 2.2 for more details.

-Let ${\bf V}_p(\aa,\zz)\in K_{\bT}(X)_{loc}[[z]]$ be the restriction of vertex function for $X$, defined in Section 7 of \cite{pcmilect}, to a fixed point $p\in X^{\bT}$.
+Let ${\bf V}_p(\aa,\zz)\in K_{\bT}(X)_{loc}[[\zz]]$ be the restriction of vertex function for $X$, defined in Section 7 of \cite{pcmilect}, to a fixed point $p\in X^{\bT}$.
 As explained in Section 2.2, ${\bf V}_p(\aa,\zz)$ can be computed explicitly.

 The real Lie algebra $\Lie_{\matR}(\bA)$ is naturally equipped with a set of hyperplanes $\{ \alpha^{\perp} \}$, where $\alpha$ runs over the set of $\bA$-characters appearing as $\bA$-weights of the tangent spaces $T_{p} X$ for $p\in X^{\bT}$.
 The complement of these hyperplanes is a union of connected components